-As previously discussed in Industry Conditions - Restrained Pipeline Capacity and Differential Volatility, the CERA and the Impact Assessment Act ("IAA") came into force and the NEB was replaced with the CER.
+As previously discussed in Industry Conditions - Restrained Pipeline Capacity and Differential Volatility, the CERA and the IAA came into force and the NEB was replaced with the CER.
 In addition, the Impact Assessment Agency ("IA Agency") replaced the Canadian Environmental Assessment Agency ("CEA Agency").

 Bill C-69 introduced a number of important changes to the regulatory regime for federally regulated major projects and associated environmental assessments.
 Designated projects will require an impact assessment as part of their regulatory review.
 The impact assessment, conducted by a review panel, jointly appointed by the CER and the IA Agency, includes expanded criteria the review panel may consider when reviewing an application.
 The impact assessment also requires consideration of the project's potential adverse effects, the overall societal impact and the expanded public interest that a project may have.
 The IA must look at the direct result of the project's construction and operation, including environmental, biophysical and socio-economic factors, including consideration of a gender-based analysis, climate change, and impacts to Indigenous rights.
 Designated projects include pipelines that require more than 75 kilometers of new right of way and pipelines located in national parks.
-Large scale in situ oil sands projects not regulated by provincial greenhouse gas emissions and certain refining, processing and storage facilities will also require an impact assessment.
+Large scale in situ oil sands projects will also require an impact assessment.

-A stated objective of the legislative changes was to improve decision certainty and turnaround times.
-Once a review or assessment is commenced under either the CERA or IAA, there are limits on the amount of time the relevant regulatory authority will have to issue its report and recommendation.
+As stated, the objective of the legislative changes was to improve decision certainty and turnaround times.
+Once a review or assessment is commenced under either the CERA or IAA, there are time limits the relevant regulatory authority will have to issue its report and recommendation.
 Designated projects will go through a planning phase to determine the scope of the impact assessment, which the federal government has stated should provide more certainty as to the length of the full review process.
 Applications for non-designated projects will follow a similar process as under the NEB Act.
 There is significant uncertainty surrounding the impact of Bill C-69 on oil and natural gas projects.
 The Minister of Natural Resources has a mandate to implement the CER efficiently and effectively, but the CER's ability to expedite the project approval process has yet to be substantially tested.